How to Start a Thesis Defense Presentation

-- Why you chose it
+- Why did you choose it

-- How you conducted it
+- How did you conduct it

 Because this part of your thesis will be rather technical, the most effective way to aid understanding is by using graphics like charts and tables.

 Keep text to a minimum to avoid drawing attention away from the graphics.
-If there is text that must absolutely be included, consider using bullet points and keep them short.
+If there is a text that must absolutely be included, consider using bullet points and keep them short.

 Don’t forget to maintain color, style, and typography coherence.

 The results slides are easily the most quantitative part of a thesis defense.